 - More Economic and Effective Pest Control: Integrated Pest Management

-Northwest Coalition for Alternatives to Pesticides – NCAP, Journal of Pesticide Reform, “Does Government Registration Mean Pesticides are Safe?”
+Northwest Center for Alternatives to Pesticides (NCAP) – Journal of Pesticide Reform, “Does Government Registration Mean Pesticides are Safe?”
 (Summer 1999)

 U.S. Environmental Protection Agency – Pesticides

 - Find out how to safely control pests like cockroaches and rodents that threaten your health with Preventing Pests at Home (English) or Evite las Plagas en Casa (Español).

 - Learn about illegal pesticide products that should never be purchased or used inside the home.

 - Explore tips on integrated pest management for families with this Play It Safe or the Preventing Pests at Home (English) or Evite las Plagas en Casa (Español) tip sheet.